digiscot/digiscot-website/pages/projects/volunteer-centre-dundee.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Volunteer with IT
+project-title: Volunteer with IT
-excerpt: IT sessions with peer mentoring
+project-excerpt: IT sessions with peer mentoring
-lead: Volunteer Centre Dundee
+project-lead: Volunteer Centre Dundee
 website: http://www.volunteerdundee.org.uk/
 email:
 twitter-url: